evanshortiss/express-expeditious/README.md

 #### Default
-By default only HTTP GET requests with 200 responses are cached using the URL as a unique identifier (key).
-The querystring is included in this unique identifier meaning _GET /users?name=john_ and _GET /users?name=jane_ are both cached separately and only if a 200 response is received.
+By default only HTTP GET requests with 200 responses are cached using the URL as the primary unique identifier (key).
+The querystring is included in this identifier meaning _GET /users?name=john_ and _GET /users?name=jane_ are both cached separately and only if a 200 response is received.